matkatmusic/PFMCPP_Project1/README.md

 - Open the appropriate `Replit` link for the project part you've been assigned
 - make sure you're on the `master` or `main` branch and `pull` in the latest changes.
     - There will be a button in Replit on the left that does this.
 It is called the "Version Control Widget".
 Hover your cursor over the buttons to see tooltips that display the button name.
+    - If you're on Part 1 of a project, you won't need to `pull`.
+The instructions are already there.

 Here is a brief summary of the Project workflow: